 3. The LMF receives a list of candidates NWDAF instances, validity period for the discovery, per NWDAF instance the NWDAF instance ID, FQDN or IP address, and the ML Model Interoperability Indication.

 4. The LMF selects a NWDAF out of the list of candidates NWDAF instances, that can provide a ML Model that supports the same ML Model Interoperability Indication then request a trained AI/ML Model using Nnwdaf_MLModelInfo_Request or Nnwdaf_MLModelProvision_Subscribe including the request for a trained AI/ML Model for UE Positioning according to the information listed in clause 5.18.

-Editor´s Note: Whether the LMF provides Inference Input Data information to NWDAF in the Nnwdaf_MLModelProvision service is FFS.
+The LMF indicates the type of meassurements (UE based meassurements and/or NG RAN based meassurements) for which it requests a model,

 5. The NWDAF provides one or more AI/ML Models to LMF including a ML Model Identifier and the ML Model Information as described in clause 5.18.

 6. Same as in step 5.